 Check with your doctor right away if you develop blurred vision, a sudden headache, or severe nausea and vomiting.

 Parlodel® may increase your risk of having a condition called retroperitoneal fibrosis.
-This is more likely to occur if you are receiving this medicine on high doses and using it for a long time.
-Check with your doctor if you have continuing or severe abdominal or stomach pain, increased frequency of urination, continuing loss of appetite, lower back pain, continuing or severe nausea and vomiting, or weakness while taking this medicine.
+This is more likely to occur if you are receiving this medicine on high doses and have been using it for a long time.
+Check with your doctor if you have continuing or severe stomach pain, increased frequency of urination, continuing loss of appetite, lower back pain, continuing or severe nausea and vomiting, or weakness while taking this medicine.

 It is very important to follow carefully any instructions from your health care team about taking Cycloset®: